 Despite the anti-Labour politics of Elliot and others, a Labour government, with strong Catholic links, was elected in 1935.
 The antagonism between some Protestants and Catholics continued.
 At a popular level there was verbal abuse hurled between Protestant and Catholic schoolchildren, and for much of the 20th century Catholic schools were excluded from school sporting competitions in Dunedin and Christchurch.
 But the separation of state and religious organisations, and the growing secularisation of the New Zealand population, eased religious tension.
 In the 2006 census 45% of New Zealanders stated that they had no religion, objected to stating a religious adherence or did not indicate any adherence.
 Moreover, religious diversity was growing and 168,000 New Zealanders were part of non-Christian religious communities.

 In the early 21st century there was little obvious religious tension.
 There were some incidents directed at Muslim communities at the time of the attacks on the US on September 11 2001, but these were minor compared to anti-Islamic politics in other countries.
-In the 2010s individual Muslim New Zealanders experienced occasional verbal and physical attacks by those who told them they had no right to be in New Zealand.
+Individual Muslim New Zealanders experienced occasional verbal and physical attacks by those who told them they had no right to be in New Zealand.
 Some of those experiencing this intolerance were Muslim women wearing hijab or headscarves which identified them as Muslim.
+The 2019 Christchurch mosque shootings, in which 50 people were killed, were a shocking break with the long-term trend towards greater tolerance.